semaphoreci/docs/docs/reference/deployment-targets-yaml-reference.md

 ##### type

-The `type` property of a subject rule can have the following values:
+The `type` property of a subject rule can have one of the following values: `ANY`, `USER`, `ROLE`, or `AUTO`.
+Each value has a specific meaning:

-`ANY`, `USER`, `ROLE` or `AUTO`.
-If `ANY` is used, any user can trigger the promotion.
-If `USER` is used, only specified users (who must be assigned to the project) can trigger a promotion.
-For `ROLE`, only specified user roles defined within the project can trigger a promotion.
-For the `AUTO` type, deployment is triggered automatically.
+- `ANY`: This rule allows any user to trigger the promotion.
+There are no restrictions on who can initiate the promotion process.

+- `USER`: This rule restricts the promotion to specified users who must be assigned to the project.
+Only these users have the authority to trigger a promotion.

+- `ROLE`: This rule limits the promotion to specific user roles defined within the project.
+Only users assigned to these roles can trigger a promotion.

+- `AUTO`: This rule configures the behavior of auto-promotions for the deployment target.
+If this rule is not present, auto-promotions will not start even if all the conditions are met.

+Please note that these values determine the authorization requirements for triggering promotions based on the subject rule.
+Choose the appropriate `type` value based on your desired promotion workflow and access control needs.

 ##### subject_id